GarrettBurroughs/tipc/src/lsp/README.md

 ```

-If you do not wish to use `lspconfig` you can configure the server standalone by:
+If you do not wish to use `lspconfig` you can configure the server standalone with:

 ```lua
 local tipclient = vim.lsp.start_client {